genesys-neu/TRACTOR/README.md

 to start the predefined packet communication between gNB and UE on Colosseum.

 ### Generate random traffic from UE to the gNB
-To generate _random_ traffic, on UE node run:
+To saturate the RF link with random traffic, on UE node run:
 ```
 iperf3 -c 172.16.0.1 -p 5204 -t <num seconds>
 ```